DevRel-Foundation/tools-catalog/docs/index/by-job-category/technical-writing.md

 # TECHNICAL WRITING

-Any tools for technical writing.
+Tools that support teams with technical writing.
 This is inclusive of documentation and blogging solutions for creating tutorials, blog posts, etc.

 - [Create An Api Reference](#create-an-api-reference)
 - [Create A Tutorial](#create-a-tutorial)